Discover the many dimensions of intelligence as you learn how to more effectively build student understanding in and beyond school.

 - Develop plans, tools, and frameworks for enhancing your learning environment to support diverse learners

-- Develop a unit plan for engaging diverse learners and supporting them in achieving deeper understanding
+- Develop a unit plan or learning experience for engaging diverse learners and supporting them in achieving deeper understanding

 Who Should Participate